 As a reflection of the Bank's mission and strategy, the Bank's credit and other activities are concentrated in the Region, and are therefore highly susceptible to macroeconomic factors throughout the Region, as well as in individual countries.
 Economies in the Region have historically experienced significant volatility evidenced, in some cases, by political uncertainty, including with respect to upcoming elections, slow economic growth or recessions, increases in unemployment and the resulting reduction in consumer purchasing power, declining investments, fluctuations in interest rates and the capital markets, government and private sector debt defaults and restructurings, and significant inflation and/or currency devaluation.
-Furthermore, the far-reaching impacts of the ongoing war in Ukraine, such as persistently high energy and food costs, have further weakened a global economy already facing the remaining economic challenges of the COVID-19 pandemic.
+The recent adoption of protectionist policies by the new United States administration, including tariffs and changes in immigration policy has also created uncertainty in the Region where the Bank operates and may lead to higher levels of inflation.
+Furthermore, the far-reaching impacts of the ongoing war in Ukraine, such as persistently high energy and food costs, have further weakened a global economy.
 Such weakening global economic activity is likely to reduce the growth prospects in the Region.
 Moreover, aggressive monetary tightening in major economies to decrease inflation could result in significant economic difficulties for the Region, mainly through the effects of higher borrowing costs and a more expensive U.S. dollar.
 The latter could worsen even more increasing inflation in the Region.
 See "-Risks Relating to the Bank's Business- Performance in the financial services industry is affected by market conditions, fiscal, monetary and regulatory policies and the macroeconomic climate."

-Global economic changes, including the persistent effects of the COVID-19 pandemic, the ongoing war in Ukraine and its spillover effects on the global economy and markets, inflationary pressure, volatility in commodity prices, oil and energy prices, U.S. dollar interest rates and U.S. dollar exchange rates, and any showing of economic growth in industrialized countries, have had and could continue to have adverse effects on the economic condition of countries in the Region in which the Bank operates.
-Adverse changes affecting the economies in the Region could have a significant adverse impact on the quality of the Bank's credit exposures, including increased allowance for losses, debt restructurings and loan losses.
-In turn, these effects could also have an adverse impact on the Bank's asset growth, asset quality, prospects, profitability and financial condition.
+Global economic and geopolitical changes, including the persistent effects of the COVID-19 pandemic, changes in exchange control, trade, and immigration policies, the ongoing conflict between Israel, Hamas and Iran and the wider conflict in the Middle East, the war in Ukraine and their spillover effects of each of these factors on the global economy and markets, inflationary pressure, volatility in commodity prices, any material increases in tariffs in key economies or a trade war, oil and energy prices, U.S. dollar interest rates and U.S. dollar exchange rates, and any slowing of economic growth in industrialized countries, have had and could continue to have adverse effects on the economic condition of countries in the Region in which the Bank operates.

 Banks, including Bladex, that operate in countries considered to be emerging markets may be particularly susceptible to disruptions and reductions in the availability of credit or increases in financing costs, which may have a material adverse impact on their operations.
 In particular, the availability of credit to financial institutions operating in emerging markets is significantly influenced by an aversion to global risk.
-In addition, any factor impacting investors' confidence, such as a downgrade in credit ratings of a particular country or an intervention by a government or monetary authority in any such markets, may affect the price or availability of resources for financial institutions in any of these markets, which may affect the Bank.
+In addition, any factor that may impact investors' confidence, such as a downgrade in credit ratings of a particular country or an intervention by a government or monetary authority in any such markets, may affect the price or availability of resources for financial institutions in these markets, which may affect the Bank.

 The Bank also faces borrower concentration, with its credit activities being in a number of countries.
 Adverse changes affecting one or more of these economies could have a material adverse impact on the Bank's Credit Portfolio and, as a result, its financial condition, growth, prospects, results of operations and financial condition.
-As of December 31, 2022, 50% of the Bank's Credit Portfolio was outstanding to borrowers in the following five countries: Brazil (\$1,105 million, or 13%), Mexico (\$993 million, or 11%), Guatemala (\$813 million, or 9%), Colombia (\$811 million, or 9%), and Peru (\$655 million, or 8%).
+As of December 31, 2024, 52% of the Bank's Credit Portfolio was outstanding to borrowers in the following five countries: Brazil (\$1,455 million, or 13%), Mexico (\$1,231 million, or 11%), Guatemala (\$1,111 million, or 10%), Colombia (\$1,006 million, or 9%), and Dominican Republic (\$974 million, or 9%).